-Neutral buffered formalin-fixed, paraffin-embedded tissue specimens processed using routine standard methods are appropriate for use with this kit.
-If specimens are prepared using a different preservation method, the user must verify the appropriateness of the method.
+Neutral buffered formalin fixed, paraffin-embedded tissue specimens are appropriate for use with this kit.
+If specimens are prepared using another preservation method, the user must verify the appropriateness of the method.

-Specimens from the biopsy should be fixed for 18 - 24 hours in neutral-buffered formalin (10% recommended) and blocked into a thickness of 3 or 4 mm.
-The tissue blocks are then dehydrated in a series of alcohols and xylene, followed by infiltration by melted paraffin held at no more than 60 °C. Each tissue block will be sectioned at $4 - 5 \mu m$ and mounted on SuperFrost[®] Plus microscopy slides by a histopathology laboratory.
-Slides should be stained immediately, as antigenicity of cut tissue sections may diminish over time.
+Specimens from the biopsy should be fixed for 18-24 hours in neutral-buffered formalin and blocked into a thickness of 3 or 4 mm.
+The tissue blocks are then dehydrated in a series of alcohols and xylene, followed by infiltration by melted paraffin held at no more than 60 °C. Each tissue block will be sectioned at 4-5 μm and mounted on SuperFrost® Plus microscopy slides by a histopathology laboratory.